A multiscale approach to the computational modelling of Life

 Computer-based modeling and simulations of biomolecules and nanoscale systems

 Agent and rule based stochastic modeling of complex biological systems

-The Computational Biology Lab (DLab) is a transdisciplinary laboratory for basic and applied-research located at the Fundación Ciencia y Vida (FCV), Santiago, Chile.
+The Computational Biology Lab (DLab) is a transdisciplinary laboratory for fundamental and applied research in Computational Biology located at the Fundación Ciencia y Vida (FCV), Santiago, Chile.